coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    The file
    `doc/tools/docgram/fullGrammar <http://github.com/coq/coq/blob/master/doc/tools/docgram/fullGrammar>`_
-   in the source tree extracts the full grammar for Coq (not including notations and tactic notations defined in `*.v` files nor some optionally-loaded plugins) in a single file with minor changes to handle nonterminals using multiple levels (described in `doc/tools/docgram/README.md <http://github.com/coq/coq/blob/master/doc/tools/docgram/README.md>`_).
+   in the source tree extracts the full grammar for Rocq (not including notations and tactic notations defined in `*.v` files nor some optionally-loaded plugins) in a single file with minor changes to handle nonterminals using multiple levels (described in `doc/tools/docgram/README.md <http://github.com/coq/coq/blob/master/doc/tools/docgram/README.md>`_).
    This is complete and much easier to read than the grammar source files.